GitHubRulesOK/MyNotes/AppNotes/SumatraPDF/Addins/ReadMe.md

 N-Up-PDF \
 Https://github.com/GitHubRulesOK/MyNotes/tree/master/AppNotes/SumatraPDF/Addins/N-Up-PDF \
-A script which requires and uses nup_pdf to convert a copy of current viewed PDf to N-Up layout.
+A script which requires and uses nup_pdf to convert a copy of currently viewed PDF to N-Up layout e.g. 3x3 pages at a time.

 RotatePDF \
 https://github.com/GitHubRulesOK/MyNotes/tree/master/AppNotes/SumatraPDF/Addins/RotatePDF \
-A script which requires and uses Cpdf or Qpdf (default) to permanently rotate a PDF viewed single page or pages.
+A script which requires and uses Cpdf or Qpdf (default) to permanently rotate a viewed PDF single page or pages.

 SpdfGoTo \
 https://github.com/GitHubRulesOK/MyNotes/tree/master/AppNotes/SumatraPDF/Addins/Search \
-A script which requires and uses wscript (Windows default) to go to or search forward at a given page or name.
+A script which requires and uses wscript (Windows default) to Go To or search forward at / from a given page or name.

 WebSearch \
 https://github.com/GitHubRulesOK/MyNotes/blob/master/AppNotes/SumatraPDF/Addins/Search/WebSearch.vbs \
-A VB script which requires and uses wscript (Windows default) to use the selected word(s) in a browser search.
+A VB script which requires and uses wscript (Windows default) to use the selected word(s) within a browser search.

 DeleteLater \
 https://github.com/GitHubRulesOK/MyNotes/blob/master/AppNotes/SumatraPDF/Addins/DeleteLater.txt \